 Left to Right: Dot Hodges, Lauren Harkey, Christie Taylor.
 Image by Michael Blevins.

 LAUREN HARKEY, Owner/Director

 Lauren Harkey, a Charlotte native, earned a B.A. with distinction in Art History and Psychology from the University of North Carolina at Chapel Hill.
 Lauren earned her Masters of Letters in Modern and Contemporary Art with distinction from the University of Glasgow in association with Christie’s Education in London, England, and her thesis was entitled Common Borders: The Contingent Subject in Contemporary Art.
 Lauren graduated cum laude from the University of North Carolina School of Law in 2014 and is licensed to practice law in North Carolina.
 In law school, Lauren won a national writing competition for her art law independent study paper entitled Copyright’s Identity Crisis in the Reflection of Contemporary Art.
 Since returning to Charlotte after her graduate work, Lauren has been actively involved in the arts community.
-Lauren currently serves as a member of the Craft, Design, & Fashion Collections Board and the Advancement Committee of the Mint Museum as well as the Past President of the Young Affiliates of the Mint Museum.
-Additionally, Lauren serves on the Historic South End Board, the Alumni Council of Charlotte Country Day School, and the Goodyear Arts Board.
+Lauren currently serves as a member of the Craft, Design, & Fashion Collections Board and the Advancement Committee of the Mint Museum.
+Additionally, Lauren serves on the Board of Directors for the YWCA of the Central Carolinas, Center City Partners’ South End Board Committee, the Alumni Council of Charlotte Country Day School, and the Goodyear Arts Board.

 SUSAN JEDRZEJEWSKI, Associate